Floods Strand Dozens Of Tourists In Kenya's Maasai Mara

 (MENAFN- The Peninsula) AFP

-Nairobi: Nearly 100 tourists are among people marooned after a river overflowed in Kenya's famed Maasai Mara wildlife reserve following a heavy downpour, a local administrator said Wednesday.
+Nairobi: Nearly a hundred tourists are among people marooned after rivers overflowed in Kenya's famed Maasai Mara wildlife reserve following a heavy downpour, a local administrator said Wednesday.

 Torrential rains, amplified by the El Nino weather pattern, have lashed much of the East African country and destroyed roads, bridges and other infrastructure.